Department of the Army

 1. Military Service and College Opportunities: Enrollment in and completion of the JROTC program in no way obligates a student to military service.
 However, it may assist in obtaining enrollment in one of the Service Academies, College ROTC Program, or advanced rank when enlisting in one of the services.

-b.
-College opportunities: Winners of an ROTC scholarship receive payment of tuition, books, and lab fees.
+a.
+College opportunities: Winners of an ROTC scholarship may receive payment of tuition, books, lab fees, or a housing stipend.
 Scholarship winners may attend any college or university of their choice which hosts the ROTC program.
-Upon graduation from college they are required to accept commissions as Second Lieutenants or Ensigns and serve on active duty.
+Upon graduation from college they are required to accept commissions as Second Lieutenants or Ensigns and serve on active or reserve duty.

-c.
-Service Academies: Outstanding Army JROTC Cadets may be recommended by the SAI for competitive appointment to one or more of the Service Academies from among a limited number of appointment allocations available to Army, Navy, Air Force or Marine Corps JROTC Cadets.
-Students graduating from a Service Academy are required to accept regular commissions as Second Lieutenants or Ensigns and to serve on active duty.
+b.
+Service Academies: Outstanding Army JROTC Cadets may be recommended by the SAI for competitive appointment to one or more of the Nation’s Service Academies.
+Cadets graduating from a Service Academy are required to accept regular commissions as Second Lieutenants or Ensigns and to serve on active duty.

 CHAPTER III Grading Policy

-1. This policy establishes objectives, policies and procedures for a systematic procedure for determining an individual's grade in the Buena High School Junior Reserve Officers Training Corps (JROTC).
+1. This policy establishes a systematic procedure for determining an individual's grade in the JROTC program.

-2. The grading procedure will be based on objective examinations, subjective instructor ratings, uniform wear, homework/workbook assignments, and behavior / participation in the program.
+2. The grading procedure will be based on objective examinations, subjective instructor ratings, uniform wear, homework assignments, and behavior / participation in the program.

 a.
 Grades will be given at the end of each nine week period of instruction (referred to as a grading period); and final grades at the end of the semester.